cbpalumbi/cbpalumbi/README.md

 ### 1️⃣ LiveOps Optimization Dashboard: Multi-Armed Bandit A/B Testing Platform

 A full-stack simulation and visualization system for automating LiveOps configuration and optimization using Multi-Armed Bandit (MAB) algorithms.
-It focuses on the core principle of exploration vs. exploitation to drive superior business outcomes like higher tutorial completion rates, improving upon traditional A/B testing.
+It focuses on the core principle of exploration vs. exploitation to drive  higher game tutorial completion rates, improving upon traditional A/B testing.

 [Watch Demo Video](https://www.youtube.com/watch?v=vEyCZdIfBWY) <br>
 [See The Code](https://github.com/cbpalumbi/liveops-dashboard)